My Company has Failed: From Winding Up to Bouncing Back

 - A registered office in England and Wales, Scotland or Northern Ireland

-- A company director
+- At least one company director

 - A shareholder or guarantor (depending on the type of company you opt for)